mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 With the help of [Grant Sanderson](Grant Sanderson)'s excellent [3Blue1Brown video](https://www.youtube.com/watch?v=m2MIpDrF7Es), I feel now that I have a much better understanding for it's essence.
 In this blog post, I will attempt to describe, in my own words, my understanding of Euler's number and expound on Sanderson's explanation.

 To spoil the punchline, Euler's constant is, in a sense, a number that describes all exponential functions -- that is, functions of the form $f(x) := a^x$.
-Because of this, all exponential functions of the form $a^x$ can be written in a "canonical" way using $e$ that is more arguably more informative and "natural" (hence "natural" logarithm) than $a^x$.
+Because of this, all exponential functions of the form $a^x$ can be written in a "canonical" way using $e$ that is more arguably more informative than $a^x$.
 Let's dig in.

 The essence of exponential functions
 ------------------------------------